Coarse Alexander duality for pairs and applications: The Jordan cycle and adjacency graph

 \begin{proof} The lemma follows by examining the following commutative diagram.

-The top row of this diagram is a portion of the long exact sequence in \eqref{eqn:A}.
 The lower right triangle commutes by the definition of $I$ in terms of the universal mapping property for direct products.
 The upper left triangle commutes since the three maps are each induced by inclusion.
 By Lemma~\ref{lemma_MViso}, the map $I$ is an isomorphism.
-The map $\iota_A$ is an isomorphism for each $i$.
-Indeed, coarse Alexander duality for the pair $W_0 \hookrightarrow W_1^i$ for $1 \leq i \leq k$ yields the following commutative diagram with exact rows.
+Applying Theorem~\ref{thm:CAD_Pairs} to the pair $W_0 \hookrightarrow W^i$ for $1 \leq i \leq k$ gives the exact sequence: